cam-hm/VeritasAI_Python/docs/PROTOTYPE_TO_SAAS_MIGRATION.md

 ### Phase 2: New Models & Database

 **New models to create:**
-- ✅ `Organization` - Multi-tenant core
-- ✅ `OrganizationMember` - User-Organization relationship
-- ✅ `Chatbot` - Chatbot abstraction
-- ✅ `ChatbotDocument` - Many-to-many
-- ✅ `ChatSession` - Session management
+- ✅ `ChatSession` - Central chat conversations (like ChatGPT)
-- ✅ `APIKey` - API authentication

 **Models to update:**
-- ⚠️ `Document` - Add organization FK
+- ⚠️ `Document` - Change user FK to CASCADE, add category/tags
-- ⚠️ `ChatMessage` - Add session, chatbot FKs
+- ⚠️ `ChatMessage` - Add session FK, update for central chat support

 ### Phase 3: New API Layer